 MYMOVE recommends that you change your address with the USPS® two weeks before your move.
 This will provide sufficient time for the USPS® Mover Validation Letter to reach you and confirm your change of address.

-Either by updating the information online at the USPS® website or in person at your local Post Office™.
+You can make changes to your change-of-address either by updating the information online at the USPS website or in person at your local Post Office™.

 Where do I go if I want an update about my request to cancel or change my address?

 Whenever you need an update about your request to cancel or change it, you can either visit your local post office in person or visit managemymove.usps.com.